Global Nursing Leadership Institute™

 A. Programme learning tools and methods

 GNLI encourages you to focus on your personal and professional development as a necessary foundation to becoming a more effective leader.
 You will set your own programme goals during Module 1, using templates and support documents; review and develop your competencies during Module 2; and create an individual development plan to work on during Module 3 and beyond.
 You will be asked to identify and work on a real-life project connected to policy in some way, whether in the short-term or long-term, directly or indirectly.
-In addition, all scholars in each WHO region will develop and work on a policy-related regional project that they identify at the outset of Module 2.
+During Module 1, all scholars in each WHO region will meet with representatives from the WHO Regional Office, learn about the region’s priorities, and develop and work on a policy-related regional project that they identify at the end of Module 1 and continue to work on throughout the programme and sometimes afterwards.
 This group project will provide you with a regional network of colleagues to continue collaboration beyond GNLI.

 You will also be given access to an online learning platform throughout the programme.
 This provides a repository for all materials, presentations and assignments, as well as communications and collaboration, enabling participants, faculty and ICN administrators to share content, submit assignments and exchange information and ideas.
 You will join both platforms for the entire programme and receive guidance on how to use them before Module 1 begins.